Charles Tennant: Legacy

 Tennant died at his home at Abercromby Place in Glasgow on 1 October 1838, aged 70.
 He is buried in Glasgow Necropolis where his monument stands on the upper plateau.
 The unusual statue thereon is in the form of a very casually (arguably slumped) seated figure.
-The sculpture is by Patrick Park (1811–1855) and appears to be based on Francis Chantrey's statue of James Watt in the nearby Hunterian Museum.
+The sculpture is by Patric Park (1811–1855) and appears to be based on Francis Chantrey's statue of James Watt in the nearby Hunterian Museum.

-The mighty business empire Tennant founded and the immense wealth generated soon expanded even further with major initiatives in explosives with Alfred Nobel, copper, sulphur, gold mines and banking His grandson Charles Clow Tennant (1823–1906) became the 1st baronet of Glenconner.
+The business empire Tennant founded and the immense wealth generated soon expanded even further with major initiatives in explosives with Alfred Nobel, copper, sulphur, gold mines and banking His grandson Charles Clow Tennant (1823–1906) became the 1st baronet of Glenconner.
 The chemical business founded by Tennant became known as the United Alkali Company Ltd. and eventually merged with others in 1926 to form the chemical giant Imperial Chemical Industries.
 The chemical works at Springburn closed in 1964.
 Outwith ICI and its successors the privately owned group, now Tennants Consolidated Ltd., continues with headquarters in London and chemicals, colours and distribution trade with every continent.